 Furthermore, it is also not possible to exclude the obligation to hold a licence in accordance with the Alternative Investment Fund Managers Act (AIFMG; Alternative Investmentfonds Manager-Gesetz).
 Where capital is collected from a number of investors, which is then invested in crypto assets in accordance with a defined investment strategy, and the benefit, i.e. the profit, is passed on to the investors, then there are good grounds to suggest that an alternative investment fund (AIF) exists.

 Example: Investors hold a stake in a company with the legal form of a GmbH & Co KG.
 The investment is arranged in a binding manner in crypto assets in accordance with a procedure developed by the founders.
 The investors share in the returns of such investments.

-The obligation to publish a prospectus in accordance with the Capital Markets Act (KMG) may also exist.
+The obligation to publish a prospectus in accordance with Regulation (EU) 2017/1129 or the Capital Market Act 2019 (KMG 2019) may also exist.
 In the event that investments or securities are publicly offered in a company investing in crypto assets, then the obligation to publish a prospectus is generally to be assumed; the same applies to funds being invested in a risk-sharing group.

 Example: Issue documents are published on the Internet for holdings in a GmbH & Co KG.
 The business activity of this company is intended to consist in operating a server farm for bitcoin mining.

 Online platforms for purchasing crypto assets, that also settle payments in Euro, may in turn be subject to the obligation to hold a licence under the Payment Services Act 2018 (ZaDiG 2018; Zahlungsdienstegesetz 2018).